Australia suffers its own ‘Pizzagate’ — with a side of coronavirus

 The severe response was based on the account of a kitchenhand at a quarantine hotel, who told health workers he became infected after collecting a takeout meal from the restaurant, Woodville Pizza Bar, which was being investigated as a possible virus hotspot.

 But on Friday, authorities dramatically reversed course after determining in a follow-up interview that the man had lied to contact tracers.
-The man was, in fact, not a patron but a pizza chef employed at the restaurant, alongside a security guard who had contracted the virus while working at a second quarantine hotel.
-Suddenly, the outbreak's transmission chain was clearer.
+The man was, it emerged, not a patron but a pizza chef employed at the restaurant, alongside a security guard who had contracted the virus while working at a second quarantine hotel.
+Suddenly, the transmission chain was clearer.

+"Had this person been truthful to the contact tracing teams, we would not have gone into a six-day lockdown," Grant Stevens, the state's police commissioner, told reporters.

-"We were operating on a premise that this person had simply gone to a pizza shop — very short exposure — and walked away having contracted the virus," said Grant Stevens, the state's police commissioner and emergency coordinator.
+"We were operating on a premise that this person had simply gone to a pizza shop — very short exposure — and walked away having contracted the virus," he added.
 "We now know they are a very close contact of another person who has been confirmed as being positive with covid.
 It has changed the dynamic substantially."

-"Had this person been truthful to the contact tracing teams, we would not have gone into a six-day lockdown," Stevens added.

-Steven Marshall, the premier of South Australia, expressed his anger over the episode as he announced the lockdown — which affected 1.8 million people — would be lifted on Saturday.
+Steven Marshall, the premier of South Australia, expressed anger over the pizza chef's "selfish actions" as he announced the lockdown — which affected 1.8 million people — would be lifted on Saturday.

-"To say that I'm fuming is an understatement, we're absolutely livid about the actions of this individual," he told reporters.
+"To say that I'm fuming about the actions of this individual is an absolute understatement," he said.

 The fiasco, and the reversal of the lockdown barely 36 hours after it began, prompted embarrassment and ridicule across Australia.
 Some people began tweeting under the #Pizzagate hashtag, reviving memories of a debunked conspiracy theory that emerged during the 2016 U.S. presidential election campaign, centered on Comet Ping Pong pizza bar in northwest Washington.